Forced transfer

 Forced transfers are not a routine transfer path.
 Bypassed controls include holder authorization, normal transfer initiation, standard freeze restrictions, and configured compliance-module transfer checks.

-At the contract layer, the asset pause state alone does not reject the action.
-The Asset Console can still make the action unavailable while an asset is paused.
+At the contract layer, the asset pause state alone does not block this operation.
+The Console can still gate access while an asset is paused.

 Forced transfers do not bypass recipient registration.
-Run the action through an operator with the Custodian role, send assets only to verified recipients, and keep the legal or recovery evidence with the operation record.
+Run this operation through an operator with the Custodian role, send assets only to verified recipients, and keep the legal or recovery evidence with the operation record.

 </Callout>